[Last updated January 5, 2026]

 Does a senior have to file a tax return if they can be claimed as a dependent?

 As with many matters involving the IRS, the answer isn’t as clear-cut as you might have hoped.
-In most cases, your loved one will have to file a tax return regardless of whether or not they are a dependent if they exceed the income limitations mentioned at the beginning of the article.
-If their income doesn’t exceed those figures, you’re in luck — your loved one likely won’t have to file a return.
+In most cases, your loved one will have to file a tax return regardless of whether or not they are a dependent if they exceed the income limitations mentioned above.
+If their income doesn’t exceed those figures, your loved one likely won’t have to file a return.

-Not filing taxes when you must is a common tax mistake that seniors make — and it can cost you.
-If you find out your loved one doesn’t need to file, though, that’s one fewer tax return you need to handle, which could be a welcome relief to Q1 of each year.
+Not filing taxes when you must is a common tax mistake that seniors make, and it can cost you.
+If you find out your loved one doesn’t need to file, though, that’s one fewer tax return you need to handle.

 Learn the latest tax law changes